St Augustine's Church, Wrangthorn

 St Augustine's Church, Wrangthorn, usually referred to as simply Wrangthorn, is the church of the parish of Woodhouse and Wrangthorn, Leeds, West Yorkshire, England.
-It is near Hyde Park Corner at the top of Woodhouse Moor.
+It is near Hyde Park Corner at the north end of Woodhouse Moor.
 It shares a benefice and clergy with St George's Church in the city centre, although the parishes remain separate.
 It was paid for by the Leeds Church Extension Society in 1866 and completed in 1871.
 The church, which is a Grade II listed building is on a ridge of land between Meanwood Beck and the Aire Valley, on the north-west side of the city.
 Its architect, James Barlow Fraser (1835–1922), took advantage of this prominent location by including a three-stage pointed steeple; its blackened stone is a local landmark.
 The church is built in local gritstone ashlar in the Gothic Revival style and is adjoined by the smaller church hall of 1934.

 Wrangthorn is an active Anglican parish church in the Diocese of Leeds, arranging services on Sundays, in addition to baptisms, weddings, and funerals.
 It is the venue for a variety of community events including music performances and practice, hospitality for the weekly Woodhouse Moor parkrun, and the annual June Project of volunteering within Hyde Park.